KubeHelper/kubehelper/installers/README.md

 # Installation

 ## Helm

 KubeHelper can be installed using Helm.
 It is highly recommended to change the default username and password.
-You can find a detailed description of all customize properties in file [values.yaml](https://github.com/KubeHelper/kubehelper/blob/main/installers/helm/kubehelper/values.yaml).
+You can find a detailed description of all customized properties in file [values.yaml](https://github.com/KubeHelper/kubehelper/blob/main/installers/helm/kubehelper/values.yaml).

-To install Helm Chart you have many different options.
+To install a Helm Chart you have many different options.
 Here are some of them.
 ```shell
 #Download kubehelper.tar.gz with curl.
 Replace Version with last Version nummer
 curl -O https://github.com/KubeHelper/kubehelper/blob/main/installers/helm/kubehelper-VERSION.tar.gz